Hussein Farrah Aidid: United States military service

-In April 1987, Farrah enlisted in the United States Marine Corps Reserve.
+In April 1987, Farrah enlisted in the United States Marine Corps Reserve as an artilleryman.
 Following his training, he was assigned to the FDC, Fire Direction Control center, of Battery B of the 1st Battalion, 14th Marine Regiment at the Marine Corps reserve training center in Pico Rivera, California.
 He served during Operation Desert Storm when B 1/14 was mobilized in support of that war.
-He served in Somalia as an interpreter during Operation Restore Hope, having been chosen because he was the only United States Marine who spoke Somali.
-Following his discharge, he remained in the United States and became a naturalized citizen.
+During an engineering class, two Marine officers had interrupted a lecture to inform him he was urgently needed in Somalia.